ChrisOrgan/Covid_Analysis/readme_master.txt

         - The residuals vs. fitted values plot indicates a violation of the residual homogeneity of variance.
-            - The plot shows funneling, but we expect this pattern given that SARS-CoV-2 spreads around the Earth from only one origin (Wuhan).
+            - The plot shows funneling, but we expect this pattern given that SARS-CoV-2 diversifies around the Earth from only one origin (Wuhan).
             - The violation is more severe for the rate tree analysis.
         - The histogram shows that the residual distribution is somewhat right-skewed.